-- 95. Introduced in 2015, the Paris Agreement broadened the scope of tools available for Member States to address carbon emissions specifically and climate change more generally tools that include green financing, trading in green bonds, regulatory and fiscal instruments.
+green financing, trading in green bonds, regulatory and fiscal instruments.
 It also broadened the scope of application of these instruments, by inviting all of the UN Member countries, at all levels of economic development to adopt the Agreement and to commit to the GHG reduction goals assigned under Article 2.
-The Paris Agreement is thus the first international environmental agreement delving on climate change of true global application, and that feat was achieved by eliminating the differing obligations originally bestowed on Annex I and Annex II countries. - 96.
+The Paris Agreement is thus the first international environmental agreement delving on climate change of true global application, and that feat was achieved by eliminating the differing obligations originally bestowed on Annex I and Annex II countries.

 The Paris Agreement requires all parties (developed and developing) to use their best efforts through nationally determined contributions to curb greenhouse gas emissions and to continue to strengthen those efforts in the years ahead.
-The agreement is thus a return to the original objective of the UNFCCC to the extent it formally acknowledges a broader array of instruments to fight climate change and reduce Greenhouse Gas Emissions. - 97.
+The agreement is thus a return to the original objective of the UNFCCC11 to the extent it formally acknowledges a broader array of instruments to fight climate change and reduce Greenhouse Gas Emissions.

 The Paris Agreement is either a story of success or of failure, depending on the eye of the beholder.
-Whereas some criticize it for having failed to deliver a binding commitment for GHG emissions reduction, others celebrate the fact that the agreement has put forward a broader set of tools to address carbon emissions (as opposed to supporting only emissions trading) specifically and climate change more generally tools that include green financing, green bonds, and environmental taxes, amongst which are included carbon taxes, the most popular behaviour-influencing instruments aimed at setting an ex ante price on carbon.
+Whereas some criticize it for having failed to deliver a binding commitment for GHG emissions reduction, others celebrate the fact that the agreement has put forward a broader set of tools to address carbon emissions (as opposed to supporting only emissions trading) specifically and climate change more generally - tools that include green financing, green bonds, and environmental taxes, amongst which are included carbon taxes, the most popular behaviour-influencing instruments aimed at setting an ex ante price on carbon.

-Deleted: cap and trade

-&lt;sup>29 T. Falcão, A Proposition for a Multilateral Carbon Tax Treaty, IBFD Doctoral Series, 2019

-- 98. However, targets for the reduction of greenhouse gas emissions under the agreement are voluntarily determined and reported, national pledges are often conditional, and there is no enforcement mechanism and verifiability of implementation of pledges.
+However, targets for the reduction of greenhouse gas emissions under the agreement are voluntarily determined and reported, national pledges are often conditional, and there is no enforcement mechanism and verifiability of implementation of pledges.
 Some of the common criticisms attributed to the Agreement are based on the fact that it has no built-in mechanism to ensure delivery on commitments.
-Furthermore, intended contributions fall short of required emissions cuts and are unlikely to be able to contain global warming to the required threshold, absent an intense carbon pricing campaign that is geared towards the effective reduction of emissions. - 99.
-The UNFCCC, $^{30}$ Kyoto Protocol and the Paris Agreement all delve on seven GHGs in particular: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), Sulphur Hexafluoride (SF6) and Nitrogen Trifluoride (NF3). $^{31}$ - 100.
-CO2 equivalent emissions is a measure of the total greenhouse effect created from all GHG emissions over a given timeframe, by means of which the non-CO2 emission levels may be compared to a CO2-equivalent basis.
-According to the Intergovernmental Panel on Climate Change (IPCC), CO2-equivalent emission is the amount of CO2 emission that would cause the same change the global mean equilibrium temperature, over a given time horizon, as an emitted amount of a long-lived GHG or a mixture of GHGs.
-The equivalent CO2 emission is obtained by multiplying the emission of a GHG by its Global Warming Potential (GWP) for the given time horizon.
-GWP is therefore basically an index of how much a GHG may contribute to global warming over a period of time, typically 100 years. - 101.
-Therefore, under a carbon tax system, the mere use of carbon as a proxy for pollution, would allow countries to also target other GHGs through the tax, if emissions of these other gases are measures in Carbon Dioxide equivalent emissions (CO2e).

-A1.4.
-The Broader United Nation Agenda: The Sustainable Development Goals https://unfccc.int/resource/docs/2013/cop19/eng/10a03.pdf#page=2.
+Furthermore, intended contributions fall short of required emissions cuts and are unlikely to be able to contain global warming to the required threshold, absent an intense carbon pricing campaign that is geared towards the effective reduction of emissions.

+The UNFCCC, 12 Kyoto Protocol and the Paris Agreement all delve on seven GHGs in particular: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), perfluorocarbons (PFCs), hydrofluorocarbons (HFCs), Sulphur Hexafluoride (SF6) and Nitrogen Trifluoride (NF3).
+13

+CO2 equivalent emissions is a measure of the total greenhouse effect created from all GHG emissions over a given timeframe, by means of which the non-CO2 emission levels may be compared https://unfccc.int/resource/docs/2013/cop19/eng/10a03.pdf#page=2.